 If a local government designates a DPA in its Official Community Plan (OCP), the OCP must describe the special contributions or objectives that justify the DPA designation.
 Guidelines for how development proposed for that area can address the special condition or objectives must also be specified.
 Here is the link to the OCP.
 Please refer to Chapter 11 for details about each development permit area: OCP

 Within a DPA, a property owner must obtain a development permit before subdividing land or constructing, adding to, or altering a building.
-These maps show generally where the development permits area are in relation to Highlands properties:
+These maps show generally where the development permit areas are in relation to Highlands properties:

 OCP Map 11.1 - Steep Slopes; Water and Riparian Areas: OCP Map 11.1